fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 #### Type annotations

 Type annotations in TypeScript are lightweight ways to record the intended contract of the function or variable.
-In the example below we have defined, that the `greeter` function will accept one argument of type string and one of type number.
+In the example below, we have defined that the `greeter` function will accept one argument of type string and one of type number.
 The function will return a string.

 ```js
 const birthdayGreeter = (name: string, age: number): string => {